flanakin/azure-content/articles/resource-group-move-resources.md

 You can move some resources through the portal; however, not all resource providers that support the move operation provide that functionality through the portal.

-To move a resource, select the resource and then select the **Move** button.
+To move a resource, click the **Edit** button next to the resource group or subscription in Essentials or the "Change resource gorup" or "Change subscription" link in the Properties blade of the resource.

 ![move resource](./media/resource-group-move-resources/move-resources.png)